Murder of S. Vithiya: Investigation

 Three brothers, in their thirties and forties, were arrested on 15 May 2015.
 They had apparently been in a long running feud with Vithiya's family.
 According to the police Vithiya had been abducted as she went to school on the morning of 13 May 2015.

 Five youths from Colombo were arrested in Poorikkattuvan on 17 May 2015.
 They had gone from Colombo to Pungudutivu on 13 May 2015 but later returned to Colombo, only to return to Pungudutivu for Vithiya's funeral.
 After the funeral they tried to return to Colombo but were arrested by the police.

 A ninth suspect, Mahalingam Sasikumar or Swiss Kumar, was caught by villagers in Pungudutivu.
 He was admitted to Jaffna Hospital but managed to escape to Colombo in an attempt to flee to Switzerland.
 He was however arrested at a guest house in Wellawatte, Colombo on 18 May 2015.
 It has been alleged that Sasikumar filmed the gang rape.

 Several senior police officers involved in the investigation were subsequently transferred.
 The police investigation was taken over by the Criminal Investigation Department.

+Prosecution

+Poobalasingham Indrakumar alias Sinnappa, Poobalasingham Jeyakumar alias Ravi, Poobalasingham Navakumar alias Sendil, Mahalingam Shashidaren alias Shashi, Pillainandan Chandrakasan alias Chandra, Shivaderan Kushange alias Periyathamby, Palani Rubasingham Kuganathan alias Nishanthan, Jeyadaran Kokilan alias Kanna and Mahalingam Shashikumar alias Swiss Kumar were convicted and sentenced to death by the Jaffna High Court while Poobalasingham Indrakumar alias Sinnappa and Palani Rubasingham Kuganathan alias Nishanthan were acquitted due to insufficient evidence.